zepedaherbey/Demos/Crowe/HelloWorld/Readme.txt

-Pull code from https://github.com/zepedaherbey/Demos Open a console application and type cd Demos\Crowe\HelloWorld\Client\bin\Debug Run the application by typeing
+Pull code from https://github.com/zepedaherbey/Demos Open a console application and type cd Demos\Crowe\HelloWorld\Client\bin\Debug Run the application by typing : Client and then enter

 IMPORTANT
 If the applicaiton is not runnign you might have to change the url in Client.Program.cs.